 What You Need To Know ---

 Heel spurs and plantar fasciitis are two terms frequently used when discussing certain types of heel pain.
 And while they're actually very different issues, they can be addressed with the same types of treatment.

 What's The Difference Between Heel Spurs and Plantar Fasciitis?

 There are some misconceptions about how plantar fasciitis and heel spurs are connected.
 People tend to think that heel spurs are a common cause of heel pain, however that's not the case.

-The main problem is a false belief many people have that heel spurs are a common cause of heel pain.
-The truth is that while heel spurs might be associated with pain, they are usually not the reason it occurs.
-Instead, the majority of the time, plantar fasciitis is the responsible party when heel pain strikes.
+While heel spurs might be associated with pain, they are usually not the reason it occurs, as the Cleveland Clinic points out.
+Instead, the majority of the time when heel pain strikes, plantar fasciitis is the responsible party.

 What is Plantar Fasciitis?